-4. Access
+4.5 Access

-Mariners should be aware that there is no right of access to any type of OREI.
+Mariners should be aware that there is no right of access to any type of OREI device.
 They are private property and appropriate warning signs are displayed.
 In any event access requires skill and is limited by sea state and should only be undertaken in controlled circumstances by trained personnel.

-4. Emergencies
+4.6 Emergencies